 Riker Brothers

 Our conversation keeps circling back to this recurring theme of Hacks: the exploration of queer specificity through characters that transcend familiar tropes.
-By focusing on Marcus' strengths and weaknesses as Deborah's manager, on his mentorship of Damien, and his need for someone like Wilson in his life, Marcus' queerness is visible and clear, but there is a whole universe of other character traits within it.
+By showing Marcus' strengths and weaknesses as Deborah's manager, his mentorship of Damien, and the importance of his bond — romantic or otherwise — with Wilson, Marcus' queerness is visible and clear, but are far from being the focus point.

-The same can be said about Ava and the other queer characters of Hacks.
-While their queer identities are never concealed, there's a brilliant, deliberate, and even funny disregard toward explaining who these queer people are and how they coexist.
-In a media landscape concerned with either weaponizing labels for inclusivity or burying them so deep that they're literally gone, Hacks continues to walk a tightrope that just feels right.
-And, frankly, by doing so, it challenges other shows to question why walking that line was even considered a "tightrope" in the first place.
+The same can be said about Ava and most of the other queer characters on Hacks.
+Their identities are never concealed, but there's a fascinating, deliberate, and even funny disregard toward explaining who these queer people are, or how they coexist surrounding Deborah Vance's orbit.
+In a media landscape concerned with virtue-signaling a push for inclusivity or burying them so deep to the point of erasure, Hacks strikes a balance that feels correct.
+By doing so, Hacks challenges other shows to question why the inclusion of LGBTQ+ characters and storylines is generally seen as such a tightrope.

 "What I love about the world of Hacks is that it's more reflective of the world as it is," Clemons-Hopkins says.
 "I'm not sure if straight people exist.
 I think marketing exists.
 I think systems of power exist.
 We've been fed these 'social norms' and constructs that uphold the people who control money and power, but that's not all of humanity.
 And those of us who find ourselves in 'queer relationships' or with 'queer identities,' these aren't the prevailing facets of our humanity."